a brief career history

 a brief history of Dan Evans’ music career

 With no training in music but good woodworking skills, Dan built two dulcimers whilst at school and then played mandolin in the school folk band.
-Inspired by legendary British dulcimer player Roger Nicholson, whom he was to work with later, Dan learned a little early music on the dulcimer.
+Inspired by legendary British dulcimer player Roger Nicholson, with whom he was later to work with, Dan learned a little early music on the dulcimer.
 At university he taught himself guitar and, aside from fifteen minutes coaching with the British virtuoso guitarist Martin Simpson, is still completely self-taught on his instruments to this day.
-His university days were certainly formative and artists like John Martyn, The Pentangle and Gryphon have undoubtedly shaped the development of Dan’s highly individual and eclectic style.
+His university days were certainly formative and artists he first heard then, like John Martyn, The Pentangle and Gryphon have undoubtedly shaped the development of Dan’s highly individual and eclectic style.

 In the late 70’s and early 80’s and with a folk repertoire on guitar, Dan played floor spots and support sets in folk clubs and performed in charity concerts.
 1985 saw a turning point when Dan gave the first of three guitar concerts at the prestigious Barbican Centre in London and then followed local concerts and folk club bookings.
 Dan left a management job in 1992 to tour the UK folk circuit, releasing his first CD album, Guardian Spirit, a year later.
 Frequently featured in folk music and local UK press, Dan has made many appearances on BBC and other local radio stations, giving interviews and live performances.